3.1 ACADEMIC POLICIES

 The Liberal Arts Distribution designations are designed to push students to explore different fields of study and modes of inquiry.
 Therefore, courses should carry no Liberal Arts Distribution designations if doing so interferes with this goal.
 In addition, courses cannot carry more than two Liberal Arts Distribution designations.

 [Approved changes by the faculty, March 5, 2014]

 [Approved changes by the faculty, April 1, 2015]

 Fine arts courses examine the interaction of elements within art forms, the ways in which these interactions produce artistic expression, and the conventions of the particular artistic disciplines.
 In these courses, students expand their expressive abilities and/or sharpen their skills at formal analysis (such as how to experience a work of art).

 Social scientists strive to understand a wide range of human behavior, from the formation of the self to the interaction of nations.
-Knowledge is acquired from systematic study, using a diverse set of scientific methods including laboratory experiments, field observation, survey work, and quantitative and qualitative ethnographic analyses, as well as insight acquired through experience.
+Knowledge is acquired from systematic study using a diverse set of scientific methods including laboratory experiments, field observations, survey analyses, quantitative and qualitative ethnographic analyses, and insight acquired through experience.

 The humanities use methods such as textual interpretation, historical analysis, and philosophical investigation to ask fundamental questions of value, purpose, and meaning in a rigorous and systematic way.
 The humanities teach us to think critically and imaginatively, informed by the knowledge of how those questions are (or have been) understood in different times, places, and cultures.